|

 Pattern A or A1 and select against dogs with Pattern C or C1.

-The benefits of genetic disease testing are clear.
+Benefits & limits to all genetic testing The benefits of genetic disease testing are clear.
 With

 informed breeding practices, breeders immediately can avoid producing affected